rasz77/Virtual-Simulation/README.md

-System Programming - Class project
+System Programming(CSC 322) - Class project

 Creature Room Simulation (C) - This project is a command-line simulation written in C that models a house with multiple rooms and different types of creatures interacting with the environment.
 The player controls a PC (Player Character) and can perform actions that affect room cleanliness and creature behavior.